The First Upper Bound on the Non-Stationary Gravitational Wave Background and its Implication on the High Redshift Binary Black Hole Merger Rate: Introduction

-Recent theoretical work, however, has emphasized that the SGWB may exhibit more complex statistical structure beyond its power spectrum.
-In particular, the finite and discrete nature of astrophysical sources like compact binary coalescence (CBC), combined with their varied properties, can give rise to temporal fluctuation in the SGWB density \citep{mukherjee2020time,sah2024non}.
-The presence of this non-stationarity in the SGWB signal leads to a correlation between two different frequency modes of the signal \cite{sah2024non} which exhibit a unique signature depending on the high redshift mass distribution and the merger rate of the binary compact objects.
+While the assumption of stationarity is valid when the signal is dominated by cosmological processes in the early Universe \citep{romano2017detection,christensen2018stochastic,caprini2018cosmological} or by a very large number of overlapping astrophysical sources, it breaks down for astrophysical SGWBs produced by a finite and discrete population of compact binary coalescences (CBCs).
+In such cases, Poisson fluctuations in the number of sources contributing within a finite observation time introduce temporal variability in the SGWB amplitude, leading to non-stationary and non-Gaussian features in the signal \citep{mukherjee2020time,sah2024non}.
+These effects induce correlations between different frequency modes of the SGWB, providing additional observables beyond the power spectrum that encode information about the merger rate evolution and mass distribution of the underlying compact-object population, particularly at high redshift.
+Building on these insights, recent theoretical work has emphasized that spectral covariance offers a powerful probe of the discrete astrophysical origin of the SGWB \citep{sah2024non}.
 Fig. \ref{fig:Motv} provides a schematic overview of our analysis pipeline for the search for spectral covariance in GW strain data.
 We construct the estimator of the SGWB energy density by cross-correlating the strain data from two detectors.
 From this estimator, we derive the spectral covariance signal in the SGWB density spectrum.
-We then generate model-dependent templates of the spectral covariance matrix using simulated populations of binary black holes (BHBs).
-Finally, we define an optimal statistic by performing a weighted average of the measured spectral covariance structure over all frequency pairs, using with these model templates and the corresponding measurement uncertainties.
-This optimal statistic, which is subsequently used to place model-dependent upper limits on the spectral covariance amplitude of the SGWB.
+We then generate model-dependent templates of the spectral covariance matrix using simulated populations of black hole binaries (BHBs).
+Finally, we define an optimal statistic by performing a weighted average of the measured spectral covariance structure over all frequency pairs, using these model templates and the corresponding measurement uncertainties.
+This optimal statistic is then used to place model-dependent upper limits on the spectral covariance amplitude in the SGWB spectrum.